Goal assembly as a formalism of evolvable design: Introduction

 \section{Introduction}

 Consider what might be called the \emph{high-dimensional spherical cow} model of phenotypic evolution, where variation is modeled as a high-dimensional random unit vector.
 In in $d>>1$ dimensions, two random vectors are almost orthogonal; the distribution of the component of the random variation vector that's parallel to the fitness gradient limits a normal distribution with standard deviation $\sigma\sim 1/\sqrt{d}$.
-This scaling is easy to understand through symmetry arguments: there are $d-1$ orthogonal directions to the fitness gradient, but only one parallel.
 Then, upper bound the speed of directional evolution by selecting the single individual with the largest projection to the fitness gradient in each generation from a population size $n$.
 From extreme value statistics, we figure that this maximal projection scales as $\sigma\sqrt{\ln n}\sim\sqrt{\ln n}/\sqrt{d}$.
 This is the speed of evolution we can maximally get in the direction of the fitness gradient without any mechanism that facilitates variation to fall onto a lower-dimensional manifold.
 On the other hand, the projection to the direction that is orthogonal to the fitness gradient (i.e., neutral) is almost $1$.
 Of course, directional selection adds up over generations, and the neutral component is diffusive.
 Mathematically, with the number of generations $t$, evolution proceeds directionally (to the direction of the fitness gradient) as $t \sqrt{\ln n}/\sqrt{d}$, whereas in the neutral dimension as $\sqrt{t}$.
 It takes in the order of $d/\ln n$ generations for directional selection to take over.
 Mechanisms that meaningfully reduce the dimension of the search space help exponentially more than increasing population size.
 Arguments about high-dimensional phenotypic evolution, similar to this one, have a long history, starting with Fisher's geometric model of adaptation \cite{fisher1930genetical,orr2000adaptation,martin2006general,tenaillon2007quantifying}.